Frizto/API_FrenetExamProject/README.md

 -
 ### (You need to restart Visual Studio to reload Enviromental Variables)
 ## Running the Application
-- Set the 'WebAPI' inside 'PresentationLayer.csproj' as your startup project, if you need to scaffolding something set your default project in the Project Manager window as InfrastructureLayer.csproj.
+- Set the 'WebAPI' inside 'PresentationLayer.csproj' as your startup project, if you need to scaffolding something set your startup and default project in the Project Manager window as InfrastructureLayer.csproj.

 ## Diagrams
 ![Architecture Diagram](Misc/CleanArchitectureDiagram.png)